pbadr/Pinglet/README.md

-# Ping
+# Pinglet

-Ping helps you determine the closest region for all your friends to connect on a game server.
+Pinglet helps you find the closest server for all your friends to connect to.

 ## Developing locally